Yu1623/tetris/README.md

 # Tetris
-This is a Python implementation of Tetris \
+This is a Python implementation of Tetris.

 **User instructions**  \
 <kbd> Up </kbd>: change the tetris block orientation \